 - maintain remission

-This will usually involve taking various types of medication, although surgery may sometimes be an option.
+This usually involves taking various types of medication, although surgery may sometimes be an option.

-Your treatment will normally be provided by a range of healthcare professionals, including specialist doctors (such as gastroenterologists or surgeons), GPs and specialist nurses.
+Your treatment will normally be provided by a range of healthcare professionals, including:

-Your care will often be co-ordinated by your specialist nurse and your care team, and they will usually be your main point of contact if you need help and advice.
+Your care will often be co-ordinated by your specialist nurse and your care team, and they'll usually be your main point of contact if you need help and advice.

-Aminosalicylates (ASAs), such as sulphasalazine or mesalazine, are medications that help to reduce inflammation.
-They are usually the first treatment option for mild or moderate ulcerative colitis.
+Aminosalicylates (5-ASAs), such as sulphasalazine or mesalazine, are medications that help to reduce inflammation.
+They're usually the first treatment option for mild or moderate ulcerative colitis.

-ASAs can be used as a short-term treatment to treat flare-ups.
+5-ASAs can be used as a short-term treatment for flare-ups.
 They can also be taken long term, usually for the rest of your life, to maintain remission.

 - orally – by swallowing a tablet or capsule